shreekar2005/DBMS_Min_Project/README.md

 ### Test Commands

 This is the primary way to test the functionality of each layer.
-These commands build and run specific test executables. ***I also mesioned that to which Assignment Objective that test command belongs***.
+These commands build and run specific test executables. ***I also mentioned to which Assignment Objective a particular test command belongs***.

   * `make testall`: Runs all tests from all layers (`am`, `pf`, and `sp`).

   * **PF Layer Tests:**

-      * (**Objective1**) TEST : compare LRU and MRU statargies for buffer
+      * (**Objective1**) TEST : compare LRU and MRU strategies for buffer
       ```
       make pf_testbuf
       ```